braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_attributes/nested_custom_attribute_support.md

 ### Filtering for Time data types

-When filtering a custom attribute object with a Time data type, you can choose to filter with operators under the **Day of Year** or **Time** categories when comparing the date value.
+When filtering a nested time custom attribute, you can choose to filter with operators under the **Day of Year** or **Time** categories when comparing the date value.

 If you select an operator under the **Day of Year** category, only the month and day will be checked for comparison instead of the full timestamp of the nested custom attribute value.
 Selecting an operator under the **Time** category will compare the full timestamp, including the year.